C. Bradley Thompson

-C. Bradley Thompson is the BB&T Research Professor in the Department of Political Science and the Executive Director of the Clemson Institute for the Study of Capitalism.
-He received his Ph.D. at Brown University where he studied under Gordon S. Wood.
+C. Bradley Thompson (born 1959) is an American writer who is the BB&T Research Professor in the Department of Political Science and the Executive Director of the Clemson Institute for the Study of Capitalism.
+He received his Ph.D. at Brown University, where he studied under Gordon S. Wood.
 He was also a visiting scholar at Princeton and Harvard universities, and at the University of London.
 He also was a James Madison Program Garwood Visiting Fellow at Princeton University in 2004–05.

 Career

-Dr. Thompson has lectured around the United States and on C-SPAN on topics including education reform, American history, Marxism, and natural law theory.
-He has also published essays on these topics in publications such as The Times Literary Supplement of London and The Objective Standard.
+Thompson has lectured around the United States and on C-SPAN on topics including education reform, American history, Marxism, and natural law theory.
+He has also published essays on these topics in The Times Literary Supplement of London and The Objective Standard.